Rafters

 In your shame.

-On your record player, the crackle of stylus on vinyl dry, Nina Simone, in a smoky jazz bar, patrons sipping on cognacs, oblivious to your indignity, your shame, your cat alone, and a patch of urine dry, the stench at the point when muscles collapsed, no control, the noose nudging breath from a tired, broken body.
+On the record player, the crackle of stylus on vinyl dry, Nina Simone in a smoky jazz bar, patrons sipping on cognacs oblivious to your indignity, your shame, your cat alone, and a patch of urine dry, the stench at the point when muscles collapsed, no control, the noose nudging breath from a tired, broken body.

-It was three days before we knew, and only when the landlord opened your door on Monday evening, the spare key on a green keyring, the stylus maintaining a constant path within the run-out area, the dead wax, spiralling endlessly through the back streets, up and down, round, and round like on a hill.
+It was three days before we knew, the landlord opening the door on Monday evening, the spare key on a green keyring, the stylus maintaining a constant path within the run-out area, spiralling endlessly through the back streets, up and down, round and round.

 My Baby Just Cares for Me.